OlgaLyevi/billysplit-support/privacy.md

 # Privacy Policy

-**BillySplit – Tip Calculator** respects your privacy.
+**Tip And Settle – Tip Calculator** respects your privacy.

 ## Data Collection
-BillySplit does **not collect, store, or share** any personal data.
+Tip And Settle does **not collect, store, or share** any personal data.

 ## Usage Data
 The app does not require account creation and does not track users.

 ## In-App Purchases
-BillySplit may offer optional in-app purchases (such as removing ads).
+Tip And Settle may offer optional in-app purchases (such as removing ads).
 All purchases are processed securely by Apple.
-BillySplit does not have access to your payment information.
+Tip And Settle does not have access to your payment information.

 ## Third-Party Services
-BillySplit does not use third-party analytics or tracking services.
+Tip And Settle does not use third-party analytics or tracking services.

 ## Children’s Privacy
-BillySplit does not knowingly collect data from children under 13.
+Tip And Settle does not knowingly collect data from children under 13.

 ## Contact
 If you have any questions about this Privacy Policy, contact:

-📧 **Email:** support@billysplit.app
+📧 **Email:** levi.olga@gmail.com
 (or your real email)

 ---